andrewblim/ga-data-assignments/class/emr/answers.md

 Andrew Lim / 25 Oct 2012

-To run the EMR job, run `bash run-emr.sh`.
-Overwrite the output parameter in the script with your own S3 bucket.
-Output from my own run was downloaded to the `emr_output` directory; to convert this to nicely printed letter frequencies with and without the letter S (see below for why), run `python convert_frequencies.py`.
+To run the EMR job, run `bash run-emr.sh`, overwriting the output parameter in the script with your own S3 location.
+I downloaded output from my own run to the `emr_output` directory.
+To convert this to nicely printed letter frequencies with the letter S omitted and get the mean squared errors, run `python convert_frequencies.py`.

 `pip freeze` on my virtualenv: